Sotera/firmament/README.md

 # firmament
+Perl and bash scripts to create cooperative database and web server docker containers.
-NodeJS script and Docker files to create MySQL/MongoDB backed AngularJS/Bootstrap web application
+Perl and bash scripts to create cooperative database and web server docker containers.